Michigan City Library Beat

 Reference

-The Michigan City Public Library is a WorkOne Access point!
-Get employment, career planning and job training information at the library.
+The Michigan City Public Library offers employment, career planning and job training information at the library.
 File unemployment claims online and use Indiana Career Connect, the state's online employment site.
 Sign up for online classes to improve your job-related skills.
-You can make an appointment with the library's reference staff to help you with your resume.
+When the remodeling is finished, you can make an appointment with our reference staff to help you with your resume.
 Normal faxing and printing fees apply.

 Honor Someone and Support Your Library